-PREREQUISITE: CIS 212, CIS 215, CIS 251 or CIS 255 with a minimum grade of "C".
+PREREQUISITE: CIS 212, CIS 215,CIS 251 or CIS 255 with a minimum grade of "C" and a grade of "C" or higher in ENR 094 or equivalent.

 This course allows study of currently relevant computer science topics, with the course being able to be repeated for credit for each different topic covered.
 Course content will be determined by the instructor and will vary according to the topic being covered.
 Upon completion, the student will be able to demonstrate specified skills.